Best Air Tools For Automotive Restoration

 #2) Air Die Grinder

-A die grinder has dozens of uses, including grinding rusty metal down to clean metal quickly.
+Just one of the many uses of an air die grinder is grinding rusty metal down to clean metal quickly.
 Both 2" or 3" pads and discs are common, and dozens of attachments are available.
 By changing the arbor on your die-grinder, it can serve as a cut-off wheel.

-Die grinders come in either straight or right-angle, and seem to have the shortest life-span of air tools.
+Die grinders come in either straight or right-angle.
 I keep one of each.

 #3) Dual-Action Palm Sander